Debs (ball)

 A school's Debs, also called Grad or Grads, is the formal ball for students in their final year of secondary school in the Republic of Ireland, analogous to the prom in North American schools or the school formal in Australia.
-It is most commonly referred to as the "Debs" (from "debutante") but some schools (mainly boys' or coeducational) call it the "Grad" or "Grads" (from graduation).
+It is most commonly referred to as "the Debs" (from "debutante"), but some schools (mainly boys' or coeducational) call it "the Grad" or "Grads" (from graduation), while in County Donegal, in common with most other parts of Ulster, it is known as "the Prom" or "the Formal".
 Each ball is associated with a specific school, which may take place during the school year, immediately after the Leaving Certificate examinations in June, or after the results are announced in August.
 Some schools have a smaller "pre-Debs" some months before the Debs.
 Other schools, including in Tralee, hold their Debs in January.

 Organisation

-A Debs or Grads is often organised by someone other than the school itself.
+Since the 1990s, a school's Debs or Grads ball is generally not organised or run by the school itself.
+Prior to this, Debs balls were often organised in the school year under teacher supervision with strict monitoring of alcohol and cigarettes.
+As more and more schools chose to ban their balls altogether, the practice of an independent organising committee developed.
 In some cases, a student committee is created within the school to organise the event in collaboration with selected teachers or parents.
 Some organisers pay an events company to assist with the event-planning activities.

 The events are typically held at a hotel or other large function room.
 A Debs is usually, though not always, a formal dinner, followed by music.
 Alcohol is almost always served.
 Traditionally there is a photographer present, who will take individual shots of each couple and throughout the event.
 It is not uncommon for the event to last all night, with some attendees returning home the following morning, or going for breakfast together.
 Some hotels provide breakfast.